-Fiduciary funds are used to account for assets held on behalf of outside parties, including other governments, or on behalf of other funds within the government.
+Fiduciary funds are used to account for assets held on behalf of outside parties, including other governments.
 When pension or other postemployment benefit (OPEB) plan assets are held under the terms of a formal trust agreement, a pension trust fund or OPEB trust fund is used.

 c.
-Basis of Accounting
+Measurement Focus and Basis of Accounting